WWF Capital Carnage: Reception

+The event has received mixed reviews from critics.

 In 2018, Kevin Pantoja of 411Mania gave the event a rating of 4.0 [Poor], stating, "Like most UK only Pay-Per-Views, this didn’t feature a ton of quality performances.
 However, the crowd was molten hot for everything, which helped each match along.
 The guys didn’t have to give their all, because the fans would eat it up either way.
 Rock/X-Pac and the main event were both good matches that ended the show on a relatively high note.
 Of the ten matches, only two are flat out bad and those go about six combined minutes.
 The rest of the show is painfully average and not really something you need to check out."

+In 2018, CJ of Retro Pro Wrestling described the event as a "fun show," stating, "All in all then, a fun show.

+WWF Capital Carnage isn't the kind of pro wrestling that's going to change your life.

+It isn't the kind of pro wrestling event that's going to have you raving to all your friends about afterwards.

+But it is the kind of event you can pop on for a few hours on a quiet afternoon and be glad that you did.

+The Rock/X-Pac WWF title match is the true standout here, with the main event a close second.

+That said, outside of the atrocity that was Shamrock/Blackman, everything here is watchable and -for the most part- enjoyable."

+In 2022, Matt of PDR Wrestling described the event as "just average," stating, "I don’t think I’m breaking any new ground here to say this felt like a house show in front of a hot crowd.
+There’s no new story development, no title changes, and not exactly a bunch of great matches.
+Capital Carnage is just average and nothing really to check into unless maybe you’re a HUGE fan of X-Pac.
+Even then, it was a little disappointing.
+Thumbs down for the one and only Capital Carnage PPV."